davidgasquez/handbook/Open Data.md

 - **Distribution**.
 Decentralized way.
 Could work in a closed network too!
 - **Versioning**.
 Should be able to manage diffs and incremental changes in a smart way.
 E.g: only storing the new rows or columns.
 - **Permanence**.
 Each version should be accessible and permanent.
 - **Indexing**.
 Should be easy to list datasets matching a certain pattern or reading from a certain source.
+Datasets could be linked to a `Datafile` with description, visualizations, ...
 - **Formatting**.
 Allow people to access the data in their preferred format (CSV, Parquet, ...)
 - **Social**.
 Stars, users, citations, attaching default visualizations (d3, [Vega](https://vega.github.io/), and others), ...
 	- Importing datasets.
 Making possible to `data fork user/data`, improve something and publish the resulting dataset back.